MCP Tools

 Use Wrapper Functions when:

-- Connecting to IQ AI's pre-built services (ATP, NEAR, Fraxlend, etc.)
+- Connecting to IQ AI's pre-built servers (ATP, NEAR, Fraxlend, etc.)

 - You want automatic configuration and connection management